randomaccess2023/MG2023/Video 61/README.md

 `Random Forest` is a supervised machine learning algorithm which has been used for a classification task in this example.
 It uses multiple decision trees and takes a majority vote on them to reach a single decision. __Random Forest__ is an _ensemble learning_ method.

 I used `secondary_mushroom_dataset.csv` for this example.
 The dataset is available in the repository.
 This dataset contains two types of mushrooms: __edible & poisonous__.
 It has 20 features.
-But, 9 of them contain null values and I dropped them before fitting it to the model.
+But, 9 of them contain null values and I dropped them before fitting the dataset to the model.
 I used 5 trees to train the `Random Forest` model.

 I obtained the following confusion matrix: